Pelican Waters

 The educational profile of Pelican Waters exceeds national averages, with above-average qualification levels and academic performance metrics

-This includes 8.4% in secondary education, 7.9% in primary education, and 3.3% in tertiary education.
+A substantial 23.2% of the population actively pursues formal education.
+This includes 8.4% in secondary education, 7.9% in primary education, and 3.3% pursuing tertiary education.

 Frequently Asked Questions - Education